markjackmilian/b-state/README.md

 - **IOnInitialize**: Executes when a component is initialized
 - **IOnParametersSet**: Executes when component parameters are set
-- **IOnBStateRender**: Executes when a component is about to render
+- **IOnBStateRender**: Executes when a component is about to render from bstate library
 - **IOnAfterRenderAsync**: Executes after a component has rendered
 - **IOnDisposeAsync**: Executes when a component is being disposed

-### Using Lifecycle Hooks
+### Roslyn Analyzer

-To use these hooks, create a service that implements one or more of these interfaces:
+The bstate.analyzer project is a Roslyn Analyzer designed to enforce and strengthen the use of project conventions.
+It helps ensure consistency and adherence to coding standards across the workspace by analyzing code and providing actionable feedback during development.

 ## Contributing